-- The question paper will have 5 modules comprising of ten questions.
-Each full question carrying 16 marks - There will be two full questions (with a maximum of three subdivisions, if necessary) from each module. - Each full question shall cover the topics as a module - The students shall answer five full questions, selecting one full question from each module.
-If more than one question is answered in modules, best answer will be considered for the award of marks limiting one full question answer in each module.
+- The question paper will have ten full questions carrying equal marks. - Each full question will be for 20 marks. - There will be two full questions (with a maximum of four sub-questions) from each module. - Each full question will have sub- question covering all the topics under a module. - The students will have to answer five full questions, selecting one full question from each module.